 When you submit your work to a publisher, you will be asked to sign a publication agreement.
 Read it carefully.
 If it asks you to transfer your copyright to the publisher, you should make sure you understand what that means.
 If the transfer is not qualified in any way, it will mean that only the publisher will be able to reproduce, publish, communicate, perform or adapt the work.
 That means you will have to ask the publisher's permission to do any of these things.
-Make sure you retain some rights of re-use for yourself and TUA.
-Alternatively, you could retain the copyright and give the publisher a licence to publish.
+Always try to retain some rights of re-use for yourself.
+Alternatively, you could propose that you retain the copyright and give the publisher a licence to publish.

 As a published author, you may need to obtain permission to re-use your work from your publisher or from an organisation external to the publisher such as RightsLink.

 The Directory of Open Access Journals DOAJ has a search function which can identify quality open access journals that allow authors to retain their rights.
 You can also filter by journals that do not charge Author Processing Costs to publish Open Access.